 UV light effectively destroys bacteria and viruses.
 So, leading contaminated water through a certain energy level of UV light, will kill and/or disrupt the organism’s genetic material.

-It make sense to use this simple technology in the final stage of a water cleaning system, just to make sure that if any living matter should grow inside the system/piping/dispensers/bottles etc – then an UV-light is a good extra security.
+It makes sense to use this simple technology in the final stage of a water cleaning system, just to make sure that if any living matter should grow inside the system/piping/dispensers/bottles etc – then an UV-light is a good extra security.